ten-protocol/ten-documentation/docs/troubleshooting/faq.md

 You should refrain from publishing your link because if you do, it will be compromised and anyone using it will be able to access your decrypted transaction data.

 :::warning
-Compromising your userID obtained from Ten Gateway will result in a breach of your data privacy.
+Compromising your Encryption token obtained from Ten Gateway will result in a breach of your data privacy.

-In case your userID has been compromised, you need to revoke it using either the Gateway Widget or Ten Hosted Gateway.
+In case your Encryption token has been compromised, you need to revoke it using either the Gateway Widget or Ten Hosted Gateway.
 :::